Check Out Stephanie McMahon Rocking Blonde Hair For ‘Undercover Boss,’ And WWE Set For ‘Carpool Karaoke’

 Between handling business constituents, putting over Ronda Rousey, building relationships with media platforms, and serving as lead ambassador, WWE Chief Brand Officer Stephanie McMahon certainly has a busy schedule.
 But the WWE executive, and sometimes in-ring performer, has still found time to squeeze in some appearances for two upcoming shows: Celebrity Undercover Boss and Apple’s Carpool Karaoke.

 Stephanie McMahon will join other celebrities, including Tony-award winner Idina Menzel, Olympic gold medalist Gabby Douglas, and NFL Hall of Fame inductee Deion Sanders, on Celebrity Undercover Boss on CBS.
 WWE released a couple of tweets plugging her upcoming appearance, revealing the date and time fans can watch, and a photo of McMahon donning blonde hair.
 And while she may look great with her temporary new look, the WWE universe was quick to point out that she is still very recognizable.
-Unlike other personalities that have appeared on the CBS show, often wearing makeup and prosthetics to hide their identity, Stephanie looks like herself but with blonde hair and glasses.
+Unlike other personalities that have appeared on the CBS show, often wearing makeup and prosthetics to hide their identity, Stephanie looks like herself, but with blonde hair and glasses.

 This isn’t the first time a WWE executive has attempted to fool their employees.
 In 2016, Vince McMahon himself wore a disguise and pretended to be a security guard at the company’s corporate office on an episode of Swerved.
 In the video below, he can be seen harassing an employee over a cell phone.

 Want more of Stephanie McMahon on non-WWE TV shows?
-If so, then there’s great news for you because she recently performed alongside her husband Triple H in an upcoming episode of Apple’s Carpool Karaoke.
+If so, then there’s great news for you because she recently performed alongside her husband, Triple H, in an upcoming episode of Apple’s Carpool Karaoke.
 The Apple series is an extended version of the segment made famous by James Corden on The Late Late Show, but they are longer and rarely star Corden.

 Watch as @StephMcMahon takes on a new role during @undercover_cbs when the episode airs Friday, June 15, at 8/7 C on CBS! #CelebrityBoss pic.twitter.com/0T4nHId6ZH